rodricios/autocomplete/README.md

 And that brain you got did this realllllyyyyyy fast.
 Faster than Google, Bing, Yahoo and any other company can ever hope to beat.
 And your brain did this without even asking for your permission.
 I think our brains are trying to control us you guys, oh no!

+##If you're not 5

+The basic idea is this:

+Assume you have a large collection of queries merged into a single string.

+Start by transforming that string into a list of words (AKA *ngrams of word-legth*), and also (but not required) normalize each word ('The' -> 'the').

+At this point you can start "predict" the "final state" of a word-in-progress.
+But consider the case where a user types in some query box:

+    "The th"

+And he intends to write:

+    "The third"

+With the above predictive model, you'll be suggesting something like:

+    [
+        ('the', 80030),
+        ('they', 3938),
+        ('there', 2972),
+        ...
+    ]

+This explains one specific type of predictive model, which can be written as P(word), and you've just seen the pitfalls of using **just** this model.

+Now for the next word, ask yourself, what's the probability that I'm going to type the word "apple" given that I wrote "tasty"?

+In machine learning and AI books, you'll be presented *Conditional Probability* with the following equation:

+    P(word A and word B) = P(word B | word A) * P(word A)

+That equation addresses the problem that I mentioned.

+We've handled P(wordA) already.

+To handle P(word B | word A), which reads *probability of word A given word B *, I take a *literall* interpretation of the word "given", in that context, to mean the following:

+*"word A" is the key pointing to a probability distribution representing all the words that follow "word A"*

+Once we can represent this second model, we can also apply the *filtering* step - given that we know more letters in the second word, we can zone in on more precise suggestions.

 ---

 ###Afterword

-notes: \*I have to give a shout out to [Sam Harris](https://twitter.com/SamHarrisOrg) for wonderfully [putting into words](https://www.youtube.com/watch?v=pCofmZlC72g#t=1144) what I've borrowed and slightly adapted for this writing.
+notes: \*I have to give a shout out to [Sam Harris](https://twitter.com/SamHarrisOrg) for being, AFAIK, the first person or one of the firsts, in [wonderfully putting into words](https://www.youtube.com/watch?v=pCofmZlC72g#t=1144) what I've borrowed and slightly adapted for this writing.
+[I highly recommend his work](http://www.samharris.org/)

-Another shoutout to [Peter Norvig](http://norvig.com) for inspiring me and probably many others with what many will likely consider to be an almost full on copy paste of his [*How to Write a Spell Checker*](http://norvig.com/spell-correct.html)(!
+Another shoutout to [Peter Norvig](http://norvig.com) for inspiring me and probably many others with our own little "toy" programs.
+His *Occam's Razor* approach to problem solving will likely cause some confusion as it may appear that my work is an almost full on copy-paste of his [*How to Write a Spell Checker*](http://norvig.com/spell-correct.html)!

 But I swear it's not!
 I actually I think I may have out-Norvig'ed Peter Norvig when it comes to describing [conditional probability](http://en.wikipedia.org/wiki/Conditional_probability): P(wordA & wordB) = P(wordB | wordA)\*P(wordA)

 And another one to Rob Renaud's [Gibberish Detector](https://github.com/rrenaud/Gibberish-Detector).
 I, out of pure chance, ran into his project some time after running into Norvig's article.
-I can't describe *how* much it helped solidify what the heavy hitters of "AI" consider to be introductory material.
+I can't describe *how much it helped* to intuitively understand what the heavy hitters of "AI" consider to be introductory material; this was greatly needed b/c at the time, I felt overwhelmed by my own desire to really understand this area, and everything else going on.

-I can't describe it because I literally *can't* describe it, that is, without me using "likely" and "probably" in what would have likely been every sentence, but who really knows?

-Warning!
-Second article about this exact thing, only expressed differently, coming soon!
-Oh and the code too, that is if someone hasn't gotten to translating the above article to code before I can get to uploading the project :P I'm trying to get the kinks out of here and the code so it's simple, duh!
+I do have a second article about this exact thing, only expressed differently (audience is non-programming), and it may or may not be posted soon! ~~Oh and the code too, that is if someone hasn't gotten to translating the above article to code before I can get to uploading the project :P I'm trying to get the kinks out of here and the code so it's simple, duh!~~

+I dedicate this work to my sisters, Cat, Melissa and Christine, and my favorite brother, Christian :)

+####note 1

+*To avoid confusion, I wrote this section in the form of a letter to my younger siblings; their initials combined make mc<sup>3</sup>*

+####note 2

+*I'm borrowing, what I consider, [one of the most beautiful thought experiments I've ever heard trying to describe one's self](https://www.youtube.com/watch?v=pCofmZlC72g#t=1144).
+I'm a big fan of Sam Harris's work.
+Highly recommend!